 You can find and tweak any template that suits you—just make sure that it comes from a reputable source.
 Microsoft, Google and QuickBooks (the subsidiary of Intuit) are all trustworthy sources that will provide you with a comprehensive spreadsheet.

-Once you’ve gotten your finished profit and loss statement from your template of choice, interpret the results.
+Once you’ve got your finished profit and loss statement from your template of choice, interpret the results.
 Identify which expenditures are really killing you, which practices are yielding the most profit, and what should be modified in order to ensure that your business maximizes its income.
-For advice on the startup process, check out the other articles of the Startup Series.